Fussyotter/backend_ecomm_shell/README.md

 # Ecommerce Backend Shell

 A Django backend for a small business ecommerce site.
 This shell contains customizable product models with a variety of specifics to help categorize and search.
 User Authentication and Stripe Payment are within the shell as well.
+The frontend is built with Next.js and can be found here: `https://github.com/Fussyotter/ecommShell`.
+The intention for this shell is a base for small ecommerce sites that can be customized to fit the needs of the business.
+For more specific uses of Stripe Payment, please see the Stripe documentation.
+This shell is not intended to be a full ecommerce site, but a starting point for a small business to build upon.
+Currently Checkout for cart is fully functional but for your specific use adjust webhooks as needed.

 ## Installation